shinyo-dc/coding-site-solutions/AdvantageShuffle/README.md

 The solution
 ===
 Based on https://dev.to/seanpgallivan/solution-advantage-shuffle-p39, explained by me xD:
 Select the largest possible value in `A` that is larger than `B[currIndex]` then remove it from `A`.
 This can be ultilized by sorting the `A` array beforehand then compare the last element in `A` with the largest number in `B`.
 To do so we can sort the `B`'s indices array by `B`'s value (descending order) and use that indices array to be a bridge between getting the largest value in `B` and putting the `A`'s value to the correct index.
+If we can't find the larger value of `A` then we just choose the least value of `A`.

 The implementation can be found at `solution.cpp`